Viewing Celsius Temperature Sensor Readings on an ArduSub Vehicle

 I2C Bus SplitterSplits the bus to 4 DF13 and 4 JST-GH connectors$14.00 Add to Cart

-1. Connect a the DF13 I2C Bus Splitter to the I2C port on the Pixhawk.
-Connect the Bar30 and Celsius Sensors to any two open ports on the splitter PCB.
+2. Connect the other end of the cable to a JST-GH port on the bus splitter.
+Connect the Bar30 and Celsius Sensors to any two open DF13 ports on the splitter.

 1. Click on the “gear” icon in the Instrument panel.

-2. Scroll down the list and click on the checkbox before the “High-res Water Temp.” value.
+2. Scroll down the list and expand the “Temperature” section, click on the checkbox for “Temperature (3)” value.
 Optionally, you may check the “Large” option to make the indicated value larger than the standard size.

 3. Click on the “OK” box in the upper right hand corner of the values selection to accept changes and return to the instrument panel.
 The high-resolution water temperature should now be displayed as live values to be viewed during vehicle dives.